ericxwli/test/Developer:Setup.md

 * Go to `Window > Preferences > Java > Code Style > Formatter` and click `Import...`
 * Select the file `misc/EclipseJavaFormat_Spaced.xml` from the repository.

-### Committing
+### Tips for using git & github

-Some good tips [here](https://github.com/erlang/otp/wiki/Writing-good-commit-messages) to begin with, but need to adapt a little bit.
+* Commit messages: Some good tips [here](https://github.com/erlang/otp/wiki/Writing-good-commit-messages) to begin with, but need to adapt a little bit.
+* Rebasing pull requests: [Pretty detailed guide]